Terry Donovan (footballer)

 Terry Donovan (born 27 February 1958) is a former footballer who played as a striker.
-Born in England, he made two appearances for the Republic of Ireland national team at international level.
+Born and raised, and spending his entire playing career (apart from 15 appearances for the Portland Timbers based in Oregon), in England, he made two appearances for the Republic of Ireland national team at international level, qualifying through his Irish-born father.

 Career

-Donovan played for Grimsby Town, Aston Villa, Oxford United (loan), Portland Timbers, Burnley and Rotherham United during his club career and also played for Ireland's national team on two occasions.
+Donovan played for Grimsby Town, Aston Villa, Oxford United (loan), Portland Timbers, Burnley and Rotherham United during his club career, and also played for Ireland's national team on two occasions.

 He joined Villa for £72,000 in 1979 after establishing himself as a prolific scorer during three seasons with his hometown club Grimsby Town, helping them gain promotion from the Fourth Division.
 Donovan contributed two goals in Villa's 5 – 0 victory over Valur in the early stages of 1981–82 European Cup.
 Villa went on to win the tournament.

 Personal life

 Donovan attended Clee Grammar School (it became Matthew Humberstone School in 1973).

-His late Irish father, Don Donovan, also represented Grimsby Town and the Republic of Ireland and managed Boston United from 1965–69.
+His late Irish father, Don Donovan, also represented Everton, Grimsby Town and the Republic of Ireland internationally.
+He managed Boston United from 1965 to 1969.
 He is the father of broadcaster Keeley Donovan.